Stetson Bennett is embracing opportunity behind Rams veteran Matthew Stafford

-Stetson Bennett fits into the Rams’ vision for the future, and Matthew Stafford is playing his part
+Stetson Bennett fits into Rams’ vision for the future, and Matthew Stafford is playing his part

 IRVINE, Calif. — The corner was Stetson Bennett’s fourth read.